About UsPartner With Us

 Neighborhoods

-Great Jones Cafe 1 American Brunch Noho
+Great Jones Cafe 1 Brunch American Noho

 Late one morning when Mark Hitzges was getting ready for his evening crowd, he sweetly invited us in for a chat and could not have been kinder.
 He has managed to remain in business in this very spot since 1983 serving "simple, honest" southern style food for just dinner and Sunday brunch.
 "Where once we were an outpost in a no man's land, we are now one of the last down-to-earth neighborhood joints in the 'new' Bowery."
 And Mark is proud to still be here.